-The negative pulse generator module rs an all-solid-A TTL level state totem pole MOSFET output stage. input, applied to pin 1, triggers the module.
+The negative pulse generator module is an all-solid-state totem pole MOSFET output stage.
+A TTL level input, applied to pin 1, triggers the module.
 The input source is either pin 2 of the pulse width module or a connector on the back panel of the instrument, selected by SW2.
-The output pulse width is equal to the input pulse width and the output amplitude is equal to the voltage on pin 4 (which can vary between 0 and -110V) minus a voltage drop due to the module's 2 Ohm output resistance.
-The voltage on pin 4 is controlled by the PS-PN module which, in turn, is controlled by the AMP RANGE SWITCH (SW8) and the AMP FINE potentiometer (PT5). is bypassed with large energy-storage capacitors Pin 4 to minimize droop.
+The output pulse width is equal to the input pulse width and the output amplitude is equal to the voltage on pin 4 (which can vary between 0 and - STV) minus a voltage drop due to the module's 2 Ohm output resistance.
+The voltage on pin 4 is controlled by the PS-PN module which, in turn, is controlled by the PS-PN module which, in turn, is controlled by the AMP RANGE SWITCH (SW8) and the AMP FINE potentiometer (PT5).
+Pin 4 is bypassed with large energy-storage capacitors to minimize droop.

 The module's output is taken from the SMA connector and fed into SW8.
-When not in the 100V range, the output is connected to one of several T attenuators, depending on the voltage range.
+When not in the 50 V range, the output is connected to one of several T attenuators, depending on the voltage range.